 How to Get a Single Act Ticket

-Where to Go for Single Act Tickets
+Where to Buy a Kabuki Single Act Ticket

 Inside The Theatre

-What is a Kabuki Show Like?
+What is it Like Seeing a Kabuki Show?

 Be sure to check online if there will be a Kabukiza show for when you are in Tokyo.
-As single act shows are sold the day of, and there is no seating chart, you may want to queue at the theatre early for a front seat (that’s still on the second balcony).
+Single act tickets are only available the day of the show, and there is no seating chart.
+You may want to queue at the theatre early for a front seat (this will still be on the balcony).

 While in Tokyo I stayed at the Business Hotel Fukadaya in the Asakusa nieghbourhood.
 This is a great budget hotel (that’s more like a guest house).
 I had a single private Japanese style room (with tatami mats) with a mini fridge.
 There is a shared bathroom and a share onsen (a male onsen and a female onsen) for guests.
 I paid about $26US/night for my room.
 The hotel is in a quiet local neighbourhood, but is within a short walk of the Minami Senju Station.
-I paid for my own stay here, and would recommend this hotel if you want a private room that is affordable.
+I paid for my own stay here.
+I would recommend this hotel if you want a private room that is affordable.